 Quadrivalent vaccines are given as follows:

 - Adolescents aged 11-12 years: 1 dose followed by a booster at age 16 years

-- Military recruits (regardless of any previous doses); persons at risk from a meningococcal disease outbreak due to serotypes A, C, W, or Y; and laboratory workers exposed to samples containing meningitis-causing bacteria: 1 dose followed by a booster every 5 years if risk remains
+- Military recruits (regardless of any previous doses); persons at risk from a meningococcal disease outbreak due to serogroups A, C, W, or Y; and laboratory workers exposed to samples containing meningitis-causing bacteria: 1 dose followed by a booster every 5 years if risk remains

 - First-year college students (aged 21 years or younger) living in residence halls: 1 booster dose (within 5 years of enrollment) if the most recent dose was given when younger than 16 years

 - Travelers or other at-risk groups:

 - Children aged 2-23 months: 2 to 4 doses of Menveo (for children aged ≥ 2 months) or Menactra (for children aged ≥ 9 months) given 8 to 12 weeks apart (depending on age and vaccine brand).
-For imminent departures, doses may be given 4 weeks apart
+For imminent departures, doses may be given 4 to 8 weeks apart

 - Healthy persons 2 years and older: 1 dose of either Menveo, Menactra, or MenQuadfi